qminer/qtopology/docs/topology-definition.md

 - `general`: general information about the topology
     - `name`: name of the topology
     - `heartbeat`: Defines heartbeat frequency in msec
+    - `pass_binary_messages`: Optional.
+If true, the messages are passed in binary form from one node to the other.
+Otherwise they are serialized into JSON and deserialized in each subsequent node.
+Default is false. **See notes at the bottom.**
     - `initialization`: Optional.
 List of initialization scripts:
         - Single initialization script
             - `working_dir`: working directory where initialization file is located.